 In practical terms, deep learning has been used to create machines that recognize images, videos, and audio content and understand human language.

 Examples of deep learning powered systems in digital marketing are:

-- Google Ads (Google actually uses a combination of deep learning and artificial intelligence to make better predictions of customer behaviours)
+- Google Ads (Google uses a combination of deep learning and artificial intelligence to make better predictions of customer behaviors).

-- Amazon’s Alexa assistant (Amazon uses deep learning to improve the service it gives to its customers by offering new products and services, make recommendations and carry out transactions)
+- Amazon’s Alexa assistant (Amazon uses deep learning to improve the service it gives to its customers by offering new products and services, making recommendations and carrying out transactions).